phantombuster/legacy-docs/nick.rst

         }

 ``callback (Function())``
-    Function called when finish.
-This function never fails, no arguments will be passed.
+    Function called when finished.
+No arguments are returned.
+To know if the page opened successfully, use `waitUntilPresent()`_ or similar.

 Example: